 - a 25% chance their child will have neither the trait nor the disease

-Anyone concerned about the chances of passing on the trait should discuss the implications and testing options with a doctor.
+Anyone with concerns about the chances of passing on the trait should discuss the implications and testing options with a doctor.

-Insurance often covers testing for sickle cell trait.
+Insurance often covers testing for SCT.
 Screening is also routine for athletes and people joining the military.

-However, it is a good idea to consult a doctor if a person knows that they have the trait and are planning to:
+However, a person may wish to consult a doctor if they know they have the trait and are planning to:

 - have children

 Considerations during extreme exercise